Waves maintain large-scale 2D flows in rotating turbulence and cause their demise: Derivation of the kinetic equation

-In some of the following we will take the infinite box limit $L k_f \gg 1$, corresponding to the continuum limit for the wavenumbers.
-In this limit, the sums in $\bk$ in Eq.~(\ref{eq:e_1}) turn into integrals, in which case the main contribution comes from infinitely many discrete quasi-resonant triads $\omega_{\bp\bq} \gg \Delta \omega_{\bp}$ (the frequency step due to the discreteness of the spectral grid).
-In this limit we can use the asymptotic result (Riemann-Lebesque lemma):
+This must be contrasted with a configuration without a condensate.
+There, the 2D spectrum can be approximated as continuous, insensitive to the discretization.
+Here, when the sums over the 2D mode $\bk$ in Eq.~(\ref{eq:e_1}) turn into integrals, the main contribution comes from infinitely many discrete quasi-resonant triads $\omega_{\bp\bq}^{s \tilde{s}} \gg \Delta \omega_{\bp}$ (the frequency step due to the discreteness of the spectral grid).
+We can then use the asymptotic result (Riemann-Lebesgue lemma):

-that is, the contribution from near resonances around each exact resonance is weighted correctly in order to conserve the integral over them (since $\int_{-\infty}^\infty dx \frac{1 - e^{-i x t}}{i x} = 2 \pi$ ).
+that is, the contribution from near resonances around each exact resonance is weighted correctly in order to conserve the integral over them (since $\int_{-\infty}^\infty dx \frac{1 - e^{-i x t}}{i x} = 2 \pi$).
 However, this contribution is not secular.
-Alternatively,

-where $\delta_{\omega_{\bp\bq}}$ is the discrete delta function, which gives zero contribution upon integration in $\bk$.
-Thus, terms at order $O(\Up/\Omega)$, considered here, are not secular, and in the traditional wave-turbulence approach, one needs to go to the next order in the non-linearity parameter.
+Alternatively, one can use Eq.~\eqref{eq:sin}, where the discrete delta function gives zero contribution upon integration in $\bk$.
+Thus, terms at order $O(\Up/\Omega)$, considered when the sum in $\bk$ is discrete (represented through a Dirac delta function in the continuum), are not secular in the absence of a condensate, and in the traditional wave-turbulence approach, one needs to go to the next order in the small parameter.
+The classical kinetic equation \citep{zakharov2012kolmogorov, newell2011wave,galtier2003weak, galtier2023multiple} describing dominant homochiral 2D-3D interactions would be of the form

-For the condensate, however, the energy is concentrated at a few lowest modes.
-Hence, in the continuous limit $L k_f\to \infty$, we have $U_{\bk} = \delta( \bk- \bk_0)$ with a given wavenumber $\bk_0$ (typically the lowest one), which contains all the mean-flow energy.
-Then, one does obtain a secular contribution of the individual condensate mode $\bk_0$ at $O(\Up/\Omega)$ even in the continuum limit, in which mode $\bk_0$ interacts with a continuum of 3D waves $\bp$ via near-resonances.

-In the absence of a condensate, given a 2D flow with a continuous spectrum, one does need to go to the next order to obtain a secular growth.
-Then, the classical kinetic equation \citep{zakharov2012kolmogorov, newell2011wave,galtier2003weak, galtier2023multiple} is eventually of the form